ianfoster/gladier-client-template/.github/README_STD.md

 ## Installing Gladier

-To run this tutorial we advise that a new python environment is created.
-For simplicity, we will use [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+We advise creating a new Python environment to run this tutorial.
+For simplicity, we will use [miniconda](https://docs.conda.io/en/latest/miniconda.html):

     conda create -n gladier-test python pip
     conda activate gladier-test